 Obtaining Services from Office of General Counsel

-The Office of General Counsel represents Central Michigan University and the Board of Trustees.
-We do not provide personal legal advice to employees, nor do we represent CMU students.
 The following information is provided to give students, faculty and staff direction regarding how to handle certain issues.

 LEGAL ADVICE AND REFERRALS

 Legal Services of Eastern Michigan 1-800-322-9142